 Values have a significant influence on most of the judgments we make as well as having an impact on the support we offer to others.
 Common values are those that are shared by a group of people, community or culture.
 They are passed down through sources such as religious organizations, institutions, family, and even media.

 - Historical: not wasting things, valuing human life, saving for times of drought

 What are Behaviours?

-The word ”behaviour’’ refers to a lasting group of beliefs, feelings and tendencies directed towards a particular idea, object or group of peoples.
+The word ”behavior’’ refers to a lasting group of beliefs, feelings, and tendencies directed towards a particular idea, object or group of peoples.
 It is an attitude triggered by a belief about something.
 It typically describes what we think is the right way of doing something.

-Other times, our own behaviours can make us blind to other people’s opinions, values and needs.
-Behaviours will always have a positive or negative aspect, and when we have a certain behaviour, we often have a tendency to behave in a certain way towards a particular person or object.
+Other times, our own behaviors can make us blind to other people’s opinions, values, and needs.
+Behaviors will always have a positive or negative aspect, and when we have a certain behavior, we often have a tendency to behave in a certain way towards a particular person or object.

 It’s very important that we map our own life — first consider the significant events that shaped your life, what qualities you admire in yourself and others, what beliefs you hold dear and what values you carry with you.
 Some of these may be personal qualities such as character, strength, respect, wealth, success, honesty, and health.

-What we believe are important behaviours, or what behaviours we admire in ourselves and others, generally reflect our lives and the values we have established in our early years through the influence of religion, family, friends, culture or education.
+What we believe are important behaviors, or what behaviors we admire in ourselves and others, generally reflect our lives and the values we have established in our early years through the influence of religion, family, friends, culture or education.

-Examples of behaviours: cheerful or uncheerful, grateful or ungrateful, arrogant or humble, playful or serious, can or can’t do, open or reserved, authoritative or nonauthoritative.
+Examples of behaviors: cheerful or uncheerful, grateful or ungrateful, arrogant or humble, playful or serious, can or can’t do, open or reserved, authoritative or nonauthoritative.

 Can I Change my Personal Values?